 Nostalgia at its absolute finest.

-In today’s world, football fans have their pick of finely constructed and expertly stitched size 5 soccer balls for very affordable prices.
+In today’s world, soccer fans literally have their own pick of finely constructed and expertly stitched soccer balls for very affordable prices.

 Right, the product evaluation begins now!